Welcome to the UMass Boston Sites Network!

-- To access your blog, go to blogs.umb.edu and log in using your UMass Boston email credentials.
-Your blog will be activated the first time you log in, and the URL will contain your username in the format: “http://blogs.umb.edu/username”.
+- To access your site, go to blogs.umb.edu and log in using your UMass Boston email credentials.

-- You can request additional blogs for yourself, for your course, or department, using the blog request form.
+- You can request additional sites for yourself, for your course, or department, using the Site Request Form.

 Logging in to the Dashboard

 The dashboard is the place to create new posts, pages, add media, select themes, and create custom menus.
 You can also manage sharing to social media, blog settings, domains, invite and remove users, and more.

 To get to your blog’s dashboard, first login to blogs.umb.edu, then click on My Sites from the top left-hand corner of the Admin bar, and select the blog you would like to work on.
 The Dashboard will contain a menu of options for managing your blog.